gbif/hp-herbarium-germany/_posts/2021-04-26-features-explained.md

 background: /assets/images/filter_scientific_name.jpg
 ---

 The new portal of the German Virtual Herbarium grants access to all GBIF-mediated specimens held in the [participating herbaria](/partners) that have been digitised to date.
-As of December 2021, this is almost one million records; about one third have at least one digital image attached.
+As of May 2022, this is almost one million records; about one third have at least one digital image attached.

 <figure class="has-text-centered">
 	<a href="/data?view=MAP">